0xC0BEE/versaCRM/future_product_roadmap.md

 **Goal:** Go beyond our current industry templates and build deep, specialized "Cloud" solutions with unique data models, workflows, and compliance features, mirroring the successful strategy of Salesforce.

--   [ ] **Health Cloud:**
+-   [x] **Health Cloud:**
     -   [x] Introduce features to ensure HIPAA compliance (e.g., data encryption, audit trails).
     -   [x] Build connectors for EMR/EHR (Electronic Health Record) systems.
     -   [x] Develop specialized patient scheduling and appointment management tools.
--   [ ] **Financial Services Cloud:**
+-   [x] **Financial Services Cloud:**
     -   [x] Add compliance tracking features for regulations like KYC (Know Your Customer) and AML (Anti-Money Laundering).
     -   [x] Create advanced data models for household/relationship mapping (e.g., connecting family members, financial advisors, and accountants).
-    -   [ ] Develop tools for managing financial accounts, insurance policies, and investment portfolios as custom objects.
+    -   [x] Develop tools for managing financial accounts, insurance policies, and investment portfolios as custom objects.
--   [ ] **Vertical-Specific AI Models:**
+-   [x] **Vertical-Specific AI Models:**
-    -   [ ] Fine-tune separate Gemini models on industry-specific data, terminology, and regulations.
+    -   [x] Fine-tune separate Gemini models on industry-specific data, terminology, and regulations.
-    -   [ ] This will allow the AI Co-pilot to provide far more accurate and relevant insights for each vertical (e.g., understanding medical terminology in Health Cloud).
+    -   [x] This will allow the AI Co-pilot to provide far more accurate and relevant insights for each vertical (e.g., understanding medical terminology in Health Cloud).

+---

+## Pillar 5 - Phase 16: The Mobile-First Experience

+**Goal:** Make VersaCRM fully accessible and powerful for teams on the go, ensuring that productivity doesn't stop when you step away from your desk.

+-   [x] **Responsive Redesign for Core Workflows:** A comprehensive overhaul of key pages like Contacts, Deals, and Tasks to ensure they are not just usable, but delightful on mobile devices.
+-   [ ] **Mobile-Optimized Dashboard:** A new, streamlined dashboard view for mobile users, focusing on daily agendas, urgent notifications, and quick-add actions.
+-   [ ] **Offline Mode & Sync:** Implement foundational offline capabilities, allowing users to view cached data and create simple records (like notes or contacts) that will automatically sync when a connection is restored.
+-   [ ] **Push Notifications:** Integrate with native device notification systems for high-priority alerts like @mentions, new task assignments, and critical deal updates.